rails-sqlserver/tiny_tds/README.md

 ## Emoji Support 😍

 This is possible.
 Since FreeTDS v1.0, utf-16 is enabled by default and supported by tiny_tds.
+You can toggle it by using `use_utf16` when establishing the connection.

 ## Compiling Gems for Windows